 Each muscle cell has a covering, or membrane, that keeps the inside of the cell protected.
 When your nerve tells your muscle cell to contract, it sends a chemical signal that opens a gate to allow sodium ions to flow into the cell.
 The rush of charged ions changes the electrical charge inside the cell.
 This causes a wave of current through the muscle fiber.
 Calcium ions pour out of sacs in the cells and make the muscle fiber contract.
 Potassium channels open up, sending potassium ions out of the cell.
 This causes the muscle to contract.

 In PP, the ion channels have flaws that can disrupt the process.
 The muscle cells then fail to contract or relax in response to the nerve signals.

 There are dozens of different defects that can cause PP. These affect sodium, calcium, or potassium ion channels.
 There are also many unidentified PP defects.
-In most cases, you can get PP if just one parent has the condition (this is dominant inheritance).
+In most cases, you can get PP if just one parent has the condition.